Scottify20/imdb-movie-search/README.md

 A simple web app to browse information about Movies, TV Series, and more in the [OMDB API](https://www.omdbapi.com/ "OMDB API's Website") and [TMDB API's](https://developer.themoviedb.org/docs/getting-started 'TMDB API Section') Dataset.

 ### Notes:
-- Due to the limitations of the OMDB API, I am gradually replacing it and will be exclusively using the TMDB API.
+- Due to the limitations of the OMDB API, I am gradually replacing it with the TMDB API.

 - As of March 13, 2024, to protect my TMDB API keys and tokens, I implemented an Express.js proxy server.
 This server acts as a middleman, fetching data from the APIs and relaying it to this web app.